by Dr. C.H. Weaver M.D. 5/2021

 Minimal Residual Disease: More patients achieve a complete remission following treatment with high-dose chemotherapy than treatment with conventional doses.
 Unfortunately, many patients who achieve a remission still experience a relapse of their cancer.
 This is because not all of the cancer cells were destroyed by treatment and may not have been detected.
 Doctors refer to this as a state of “minimal residual disease”.
 Many doctors believe that applying additional cancer treatments during the post-transplant recovery period when only a few cancer cells remain represents the best opportunity to prevent the cancer from returning.

-Maintenance Chemotherapy: The administration of relatively low doses of chemotherapeutic drugs after an autologous transplant could delay time to cancer progression or prevent relapses.
-New drugs are constantly being evaluated in the conventional treatment of patients with lymphoma and could be used after high-dose chemotherapy with autologous stem cell support.
+Maintenance Therapy: The administration of Rituxan after an autologous transplant appears to delay time to cancer progression or prevent relapses.
+Other new drugs are being evaluated in the conventional treatment of patients with lymphoma and could be used after high-dose chemotherapy with autologous stem cell support.

 - Philip T, Guglielmi C, Hagenbeek A et al. Autologous bone marrow transplantation as compared with salvage chemotherapy in relapses of chemotherapy‐sensitive non‐Hodgkin's lymphoma.
 N Engl J Med 1995; 333: 1540– 1545.